© www.white-coppice.co.uk 2022

 There were four children – John, Stephen,

-Alec and Margaret and we lived at Feniscowles railway
+and Margaret and we lived at Feniscowles railway station,

-station, in the station-master’s house.
-How this came to
+in the station-master’s house.
+How this came to be was

-started as a cleaner at Lower Darwen engine sheds
+a cleaner at Lower Darwen engine sheds and became a

 Feniscowles station was situated on the Blackburn –

-the main line to Preston at Cherry Tree.
-On Preston Old
+main line to Preston at Cherry Tree.
+On Preston Old Road

-Road today, you can still see the three arched viaduct
+today, you can still see the three arched viaduct that use to

-that use to carry the line up the hill, over the canal and
+carry the line up the hill, over the canal and to the station.

 The station had lost its passenger service in the early